sayan26/Exploratory_Data_Analysis/README.md

 <h1>Explaining the code</h1>

-This code runs on a pre-configured performance test dataset consisting KPIs such as Average Response Time, 90th Percentile Response Time, Throughput and Latency.
+This code operates on a pre-set performance test dataset that includes KPIs like Average Response Time, 90th Percentile Response Time, Throughput, and Latency.

-With the help of numpy, pandas, seaborn python libraries we have made basic commands with an intention to understand the basics of EDA and further could be used for integrating with LLM. (<i>This will be discussed later</i>)
+We have utilized numpy, pandas, and seaborn python libraries to execute fundamental commands in order to grasp the fundamentals of EDA.
+These commands can also be employed for seamless integration with LLM.
+(<i>This will be discussed later</i>)

 <h1>Dependencies</h1>